-With so many choices, how does one choose the right drug or alcohol rehab?
+With so many choices, how does one choose the right alcohol rehab?
 This article will briefly address some of the basics around questions you should ask, and the warning signs of potential trouble ahead.
 At Quit Alcohol we are here to take the stress out of finding treatment.
 Our rehab advisors are available 24 hours a day, 7 days a week to help.

 The Basics to Choosing the Right Rehab